Skip to main content

 The Act gives the Scottish Government the power to identify buildings with dangerous cladding, arrange for them to be assessed through the Single Building Assessment process, and then take steps to ensure any necessary remediation work is carried out.
 It also created the Cladding Assurance Register, which is a public record showing the safety status of buildings that have been assessed.

-A Single Building Assessment (SBA) is Scotland’s standard assessment for multi-residential buildings with cladding.
+A Single Building Assessment (SBA) is a comprehensive fire safety evaluation mandated by the Housing (Cladding Remediation) (Scotland) Act 2024 for multi-residential buildings with cladding.

 Why is an SBA important?